 It is a comprehensive framework with achievable targets, and a legally-based instrument for disaster risk reduction.
-Emphasized the need to tackle disaster risk reduction and climate change adaptation when setting the Sustainable Development Goals, particularly in light of an insufficient focus on risk reduction and resilience in the original Millennium Development Goals.
+Emphasized the need to tackle disaster risk reduction and climate change adaptation when setting the Sustainable

-1 Outcome 7 TARGETS
+1 Outcome

 To substantial reduction disaster risk and losses in live, livelihoods and health and in the economic, physical, social, cultural and environmental assests of persons, business, communities and countires.